-If you have a dental emergency, you should consider calling your PCD who may be more familiar with your dental needs.
-However, you can get treatment from any dentist including one that is an out-of-network provider.
+If you have a dental emergency, you should consider calling your contracting dental provider who may be more familiar with your dental needs.
+However, you can get treatment from any dentist including one that is a non-contracting dental provider.
 If you need help in finding a dentist, call us.